 Try some of the strategies above to find an effective one that works for you so you can kick procrastination in the tush every time.

-Have you tried any of these strategies or do you have a strategy to share?
+Have you tried any of these strategies or do you have an approach to share?
 Let’s discuss in the comments.

 Never miss a post, the latest happenings around here, new healthy recipes or resources ~ Join us below!